-The Content Committee is responsible for the technical content of the Uniform CPA Examination.
+The Content Committee is responsible for the technical content of the Examination.
 Membership in the Content Committee is limited to CPAs, most of whom are representatives of the Content Committee’s five subcommittees.
-Of the five subcommittees, there is one subcommittee for each of the four examination sections, and one for IQEX (the International Qualification Examination).
-Each subcommittee is responsible for the development of examination content in accordance with BOE guidelines and policies.
+Of the five subcommittees, there is one subcommittee for each of the four Examination sections, and one for IQEX (the International Qualification Examination).
+Each subcommittee is responsible for the development of Examination content in accordance with BOE guidelines and policies.

 The Psychometric Oversight Committee (POC)

 The POC directs and evaluates Examination research, and oversees the application of psychometric procedures in accordance with the international standards applicable to licensure and certification examinations.
 Members of the POC are psychometricians with expertise in psychometric procedures, measurement theories, computer-based testing, and legal issues relevant to licensure examinations.